1. Practice Experience Program Entry Policy

 8.3 All participants with prior exam successes on other RACGP pathways will retain these successes upon entry to the PEP, subject to current RACGP exam policy.
 Exam failures will not be retained.
 See the Fellowship Exam Attempts Policy for more information.

-All policies and procedures related to the Practice Based Assessment Pathway are available on our policy page.
+All policies and guidance documents related to the Practice Experience Program are available at the policy page.

 10.1 Access to published policy